 – Let currPic be the picture in the current access unit with nuh_layer_id equal to TargetDecLayerIdList[ i ].

-– When currPic is marked as "used for reference" and is a sub-layer non-reference picture, the following applies:
+– When currPic is marked as "used for reference", LayerTId[ TargetDecLayerIdList[ i ] ] is equal to HighestTid, and currPic is a sub-layer non-reference picture, the following applies:

 – The variable currTid is set equal to the value of TemporalId of currPic.